Nature40/Nature40DocumentationProject/docs/units/_unit02/01-third-party-devices.md

 These pages you will find information about the third-party sensors in use.
-For a description of the sensors and how they work, please refer to the manufacturer's pages.
+For a description of the sensors and how they work, please refer to the manufacturer's pages.  <!--more-->

 In the current state, the sensor system consists of the following third-party sensor systems: